mrtshoot/laravel-on-docker/README.md

 ### note: on windows docker desktop please use powershell or gitbash

 ## Step3
-Go on your laravel project root directory and create file with name of Dockerfile and .dockerignore (Captal D)
+Go on your laravel project root directory and create file with name of Dockerfile(Captal D) and .dockerignore

 ## Step4
 Add following content on your Dockerfile